Originally posted: 8/07/2020

 But I, brethren, if I still preach circumcision, why am I still persecuted?
 Then the stumbling block of the cross has been abolished.
 (5:11).

 And of course, the best way to guard the message, is to know the message; and the best way to know the message is to continue in His Word.

 So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly disciples of Mine; 32 and you will know the truth, and the truth will make you free,” (John 8:31-32).

 The Truth Set Us Free because Jesus is the Truth.

 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me,” (John 14:6).

-He Has Set us Free to walk and live in His freedom; freedom to turn from sin and turn to Him to live in His grace by faith.
-May we so depend on Him Who Has Set Us Free, that wherever He takes us, as we depend on His Holy Spirit, at every place we find ourselves we will also find liberty in Him Who Has Set Us Free.
+He Has Set us Free to walk and live in His freedom; freedom to turn from sin and turn to Truth, to live by faith in His amazing grace.
+Oh, that we would grow to wholly depend upon Him Who Has Set Us Free; that wherever He takes us, as we depend on His Holy Spirit, at every place we find ourselves, we will find the true liberty we have in Him Who Has Set Us Free.